You can link many different types of content to a hotspot, including:

 - Hit Publish so your changes take effect!

-Once you've added content to the hotspot, the Add content option will change to indicate the type of content you've added.
+Once you've added content to the hotspot, the Add content option will change to indicate the content you've added.

 Linking to URLs that aren't websites